jacky776690g60/aiart/README.md

 ## AI Generated Art

-This is a AI art generator using VQGAN+CLIP.
+This is an AI art generator using VQGAN+CLIP.
 More info and updates coming up soon.

 #### Some sample images: